cite-architecture/citedownmgr/README.md

-# citedownutils
+# citedownmgr

-Utilities for working with source content in **citedown** (that is, markdown extended to support citation in URN notation).
+Tools for managing a repository of texts in **citedown** (that is, markdown extended to support citation in URN notation).

 ## Background ##